The Best (and Worst) "The Sims 4" Game Packs!

-The “Game Pack” DLC type was introduced in The Sims franchise for the first time with The Sims 4.
-Game Packs are add-ons to The Sims 4 base game which retail at $14.99 (USD) and add additional content to the game, usually with a specific theme (i.e. “vampires”).
+The “Game Pack” DLC category was introduced in The Sims franchise for the first time with The Sims 4.
+Game Packs are add-ons to The Sims 4 base game which retails at $14.99 (USD).
+You can add additional content to the game, usually with a specific theme (i.e., “vampires”).
 They add more content than The Sims 4’s Stuff Packs (which generally only add new “Buy Mode” and “Create-A-Sim” options), but less content than a traditional Expansion Pack (which are designed to greatly change the overall gameplay).
 Game Packs include Build/Buy Mode objects, new CAS content, new gameplay and occasionally a new world, which ties in with the theme of the pack.

-In general, I’d say Game Packs are completely optional to your Sims 4 gameplay; similar to Stuff Packs, if you’re not interested in the main theme, you don’t necessarily need to purchase the Game Pack.
+In general, I’d say Game Packs are completely optional for your The Sims 4 gameplay; similar to Stuff Packs, if you’re not interested in the main theme, you don’t necessarily need to purchase the Game Pack.

 That being said, there’s been seven Game Packs released to date, and it might be hard to choose which one to buy (if any).
 Since I own and have played with all of them, I’ve ranked them from worst to best for you!